aflavign/terraform-gitlab/README.md

     * config_file -- This should be your gitlab.rb file you want to use to configure your GitLab instance.
 At the very least, external_url should be set.
     * data_volume -- The name of the data volume to use to store the GitLab data on.
     * dns_name -- What the DNS name for the GitLab instance should be.
 This is assumed to be part of a Google Cloud DNS Zone.
+    * dns_zone -- Which Google Cloud DNS zone the FQDN of the host is going to fall under
     * project -- Which Google Cloud project the resources should be created under.
   * not required:
     * auth_file (Default: config.json) -- The file containing the authentication details for your Google Cloud Service Account [See the Terraform documenation](https://www.terraform.io/docs/providers/google/index.html) for details on how to generate this file.